majestic-fox-2019/fancy-to-do/server/README.md

     "message": null
 }
 ```
-> ## Error Response
+## Error Response

 * Code 404

-if data todo with id not found
+  If data todo with id not found
 ```
 {
     "data": null,